yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Manual-resource-setup.md

     ![The Review + create tab is displayed, with a Validation passed message.](media/lab-virtual-machine-review-create-tab.png "Create a virtual machine Review + create tab")

-10. It will take approximately 15 minutes for the VM to finish provisioning.
+10. It takes approximately 15 minutes for the VM to finish provisioning.
 You can move on to the next task while you wait.

 ## Task 5: Create SQL Server 2008 R2 virtual machine

-In this task, you will provision another virtual machine (VM) in Azure which will host your "on-premises" instance of SQL Server 2008 R2.
-The VM will use the SQL Server 2008 R2 SP3 Standard on Windows Server 2008 R2 image.
+In this task, you provision another virtual machine (VM) in Azure, which will host your "on-premises" instance of SQL Server 2008 R2.
+The VM uses the SQL Server 2008 R2 SP3 Standard on Windows Server 2008 R2 image.

 > **Note**: An older version of Windows Server is being used because SQL Server 2008 R2 is not supported on Windows Server 2016.